10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 On your second day in Costa Rica, eat breakfast Red Frog Coffee Roasters on the way to Mistico Arenal Hanging Bridges.
 Mistico Arenal Hanging Bridges has a 3.2 km trail where you can take a nice walk through the rainforest and see views of Arenal (on a clear day).
 You can pay for the entrance fee and explore the park on your own, or you can reserve a guided tour to see more animals.
 We decided to explore the park on our own and still got to see howler monkeys and many colorful birds.

 Mirador El Silencio (Hike near Arenal)

 Next drive to Mirador El Silencio which is a nature reserve with beautiful hiking trails through the rainforest.
 The trail takes you to the 1968 lava flows and rewards you with incredible views of Arenal Volcano.
 One of our favorite activities during our 10 days in Costa Rica was hiking this trail as we got to enjoy the views to ourselves and be able to see animals.
-The trail is about a 3 mile loop, and you will most likely only see people near the lava flows since there are tourist busses that take people directly there.
+The trail is a 3-mile loop, and you will most likely only see people near the lava flows since there are tourist busses that take people directly there.

 Day 3: Catarata Río Fortuna and Parque Nacional Volcán Tenorio

 Catarata Río Fortuna

-Start the day visiting the breathtaking 70 meter high Fortuna Waterfall.
-This is the biggest waterfall that you will see on this 10-day Costa Rica itinerary.
+Start the day visiting the breathtaking 70 meter high Fortuna Waterfall, the biggest waterfall that you will see on this 10-day Costa Rica itinerary.
 After purchasing your tickets, you can walk into the park where you will see a view of the waterfall from above.
 To get to the waterfall you will walk down about 530 steps in the beautiful rainforest.
 If conditions allow, you have the option to swim in the pool the waterfall drops into or in the Fortuna River, so don’t forget your bathing suit.
 Take in views of the rainforest and the native plants as you make your way back up the 530 steps.
 Make sure to bring comfortable shoes and water!

 Parque Nacional Volcán Tenorio